enmanuelrodpau/deep4dist/dataset/README.md

 wget -i *_download_url.txt --no-check-certificate -nc

 ```
-Note that DOP images are constantly updated and therefore their location in the geobasis-rlp.de[geobasis-rlp.de] server might have changed.
+Note that DOP images are constantly updated and therefore their location in the [geobasis-rlp.de](geobasis-rlp.de) server might have changed.
 Similarly for the BDOM (point cloud) products.

 ## Structure
 *dop_download*: links to download the raw data